pm2-hive/pm2-hive.github.io/docs/features/restart-strategies.md

 ## Exponential Backoff Restart Delay

 A new restart mode has been implemented on PM2 Runtime, making your application restarts in a smarter way.
-Instead of restarting your application like crazy when exceptions happens (e.g. database is down), the *exponential backoff restart* will increase incrementaly the time between restarts, reducing the pressure on your DB or your external provider...
+Instead of restarting your application like crazy when exceptions happens (e.g. database is down), the *exponential backoff restart* will increase incrementally the time between restarts, reducing the pressure on your DB or your external provider...
 Pretty easy to use:

 CLI:
 ```bash